davidmalcolm/texi2rst/output/standard-libraries.rst

 StandardsLanguage Standards Supported by GCC, for details of what this means.
 Beyond the library facilities required of such an implementation, the rest of the C library is supplied by the vendor of the operating system.
-If that C library doesnt conform to the C standards, then your programs might get warnings (especially when using :option:`-Wall`) that you dont expect.
+If that C library doesn't conform to the C standards, then your programs might get warnings (especially when using :option:`-Wall`) that you don't expect.

 For example, the ``sprintf`` function on SunOS 4.1.3 returns ``char *`` while the C standard says that ``sprintf`` returns an